JaredReisinger/order-fetcher/README.md

 If the `--omit-...` options are too coarse, you can enable or disable individual columns using the `--include` and `--omit` options, or for complete control use the `--columns` option to specify _exactly_ what columns you want displayed and in what order they will appear.
 Using `--list-columns` will list all of the columns present in a given set of items.
 Do note that unless you use `--columns` to specify an exact set, the following columns are _always_ included: "order#", "date", "name", "email", "qty", and "total".

 The `--columns` option also allows for columns/fields with commas in the name by backslash-escaping the comma, `as\,such`.
 You can also provide column aliases if you need to rename the output column using the `alias=real_name` syntax.
+Additionally, you can prefix a column/field with `[date]` to attempt to parse unix timestamps and format the values as dates.

 ### Examples